Drone Photography for Beginners – 9 Tips for Epic Photos

 7 – Manual Exposure and White Balance

-I suggest to beginners always use manual exposure.
+I suggest to always use manual exposure.
 The reason is to be able to control the individual exposure parameters

 Use of a long shutter speed to give a soft appearance to the waves